 This section outlines the general process for making a law, from the time a bill is introduced until the bill becomes a law.
 It includes a step-by-step overview of the process, oriented to the bill's sponsor, and information about preparation of amendments.
-Figure 7-1 illustrates the process in general terms.
+The basic process is illustrated below.